Program offered at:

 About Realtime Captioning

 You may have been in a restaurant, gym, or airport where you watched live television with words—called captions—scrolling across the screen.
 What you see in those cases is realtime captioning.
-It is provided on all live broadcasts as “closed captions” which are opened by your TV if you choose “CC" on your remote.
+Assistive technology is provided on all live broadcasts as “closed captions” which are opened by your TV if you choose “CC" on your remote.
 Specially trained reporters use technology to provide captions for news programs, emergency broadcasts, sports events, and a host of other live programs.
 Realtime captioning is especially important in times of weather disasters or national emergencies.

 In 1996 Congress enacted the Telecommunications Act which mandated that by 2006, 100 percent of all new television programming had to be closed-captioned.
 This highlights the critical need of identifying and training skilled captioners to fulfill this important community service.
 The audience for captioning is expanding and now includes patrons in noisy environments such as restaurants and gyms.